Businesses will always need specialist digital skills

 Example Co-Operative Bank role: Digital Social Lead

 So, there are ten strong reasons why I believe digital teams are here to stay - digital roles are a core part of business-as-usual.
 It looks to me like the Co-operative bank, like many other large organizations, does still have a digital marketing team and will do for some time to come.

 Looking to the future, there are many views in Mark Ritson's article I do agree with.
 Digital marketing should focus on the core acquisition and retention drivers rather than getting distracted by 'shiny objects' - he mentions AR and VR.
 He acknowledges that digital marketing is only going to increase in importance and traditional marketers who don't adjust are 'on the way out'.

 We do need to integrate digital marketing skills across marketing teams and, with time, the size of the central digital team should decrease to core digital management roles.
 The roles outlined above should be part of a wider marketing team and often are.

 I always preface 'digital marketing strategy' with 'integrated' since this is the communications challenge that many businesses face.
 We have to avoid the past mistakes of 'digital silos' and the digital specialists need to work closely with their colleagues across the business.
 I like the use of 'Lead' in many of the Co-operative Banks' roles - it shows they are responsible for digital activity, but others across the business they work with are responsible for it too.

 In March 2019 it's 30 years since the birth of the web.
 So digital certainly can't be called new media any longer...
 30 years on, we certainly know it's not 'cheap, quick or easy' as I remember some promising.
-It's often expensive, time-consuming and complex, which is why we still have many digital transformation programmes in play and digital roles are here to stay.
+It's often expensive, time-consuming, and complex, which is why we still have many digital transformation programs in play and digital roles are here to stay.